denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 Eisenberg, Daniel.
 “History of Word Processing.”
 In *Encyclopedia of Library and Information Science*, 49:268–78.
 New York: Dekker, 1992.

+Emerson, Lori. *Reading Writing Interfaces: From the Digital to the Bookbound*.
+Minneapolis: University Of Minnesota Press, 2014.

 Engel, Friedrich K. “1888-1988 : A Hundred Years of Magnetic Sound Recording.”
 *Journal of the Audio Engineering Society* 36, no. 3 (March 1, 1988): 170–78.